-- a.
-The need, type, location and layout of any land to be provided for reserves for open space and recreation purposes, including whether an active frontage is provided and any requirements for the formation of that land prior to it vesting in the Council, where applicable. - b.
+a.
+The need, type, location and layout of any land to be provided for reserves for open space and recreation purposes, including whether an active frontage is provided and any requirements for the formation of that land prior to it vesting in the Council, where applicable.

+- b.
 The degree to which the subdivision encourages active frontages to reserves for open space and recreation purposes. - c.
 The provision and/or width of an esplanade reserve or esplanade strip. - d.
 The manner in which the subdivision responds, in particular, to the place making and context, block layout, and relationship to street and public open spaces. - e.
-Any impact of subdivision works on land for open space and recreation, on sites or areas of significance to tangata whenua, or on waterways, springs, any cultural landscape identified in the District Plan, indigenous biodiversity, mahinga kai and the coastline. - f.
-The need for land to be set aside and vested in the Council as a reserve for open space and/or recreation where it will provide for one or more of the following:

-land for a local neighbourhood park, accessible to the user population and of a size adequate to accommodate children's play equipment, substantial tree plantings and open space;

-- ii. a linkage or potential linkage along or to significant natural features, or between other areas of public open space and community facilities; - iii. protection and enhancement of significant mature trees, significant areas of indigenous vegetation, margins of waterways or other significant natural features; - iv. protection or enhancement of historic or cultural features of significance to the population; - v. a usable area of open space for planting as visual relief from a built or highly developed environment; - vi. a flat usable area of land for district sports fields, accessible with full road frontage, and of a size adequate to accommodate at least two rugby-sized sports fields and associated user facilities and training field, tree planting, a playground and open space required for other recreation activities; - vii. recognition of Ngāi Tahu cultural values, historic and contemporary identity associated with sites of Ngāi Tahu cultural significance and any cultural landscapes identified in the District Plan where appropriate; and - viii. smaller sized public spaces that allow for community interaction, including seating and planted areas. - g.
+Any impact of subdivision works on land for open space and recreation, on sites or areas of cultural value to tangata whenua, or on waterways, springs, Sites of Ngai Tahu Cultural Significance identified in Appendix 9.5.6, indigenous biodiversity, mahinga kai and the coastline. - f.
+The need for land to be set aside and vested in the Council as a reserve for open space and/or recreation where it will provide for one or more of the following: - i. land for a local neighbourhood park, accessible to the user population and of a size adequate to accommodate children's play equipment, substantial tree plantings and open space; - ii. a linkage or potential linkage along or to significant natural features, or between other areas of public open space and community facilities; - iii. protection and enhancement of significant mature trees, significant areas of indigenous vegetation, margins of waterways or other significant natural features; - iv. protection or enhancement of historic or cultural features of significance to the population; - v. a usable area of open space for planting as visual relief from a built or highly developed environment; - vi. a flat usable area of land for district sports fields, accessible with full road frontage, and of a size adequate to accommodate at least two rugby-sized sports fields and associated user facilities and training field, tree planting, a playground and open space required for other recreation activities; - vii. recognition of Ngāi Tahu cultural values, and historic and contemporary identity associated with Sites of Ngai Tahu Cultural Significance identified in Appendix 9.5.6; and - viii. smaller sized public spaces that allow for community interaction, including seating and planted areas. - g.
 Whether appropriate mechanisms are in place to ensure the maintenance of open space areas and reserves not being vested in Council. - h.
 The extent to which conditions are appropriate on a subdivision in a Residential New Neighbourhood Zone in order to give effect to the development requirements specified in the relevant outline development plan. - In zones other than the Residential New Neighbourhood Zone, the extent to which a development needs to comply with any flexible element of an outline development plan, including for phasing or location of internal elements; and consideration of the effects of the movement of any elements on other landowners of land located within or adjacent to the outline development plan area, or on the safe, efficient or effective operation of open space and reserves.